Football for Friendship: Football for Friendship 2021

-In 2021, the ninth season of the Football for Friendship (F4F) program culminated in a series of online events, which were held on the F4F digital platform on 14–29 March 2021 and united kids from over 200 countries.
+In 2021, the ninth season of the Football for Friendship program culminated in a series of online events, which were held on the F4F digital platform on 14–29 March 2021 and united kids from over 200 countries.

-On the International Day of Football and Friendship celebrated on 25 April, an open draw was made for the Football for Friendship world online championship.

-Another highlight of the season was the Online International Friendship Camp which featured educational programs in humanities and sports for children.
+On the International Day of Football and Friendship, celebrated on 25 April, an open draw was made for the Football for Friendship world online championship.
+Another highlight of the season was the Online International Friendship Camp, which featured educational programs in humanities and sports for children.

 At the Online International Football for Friendship Forum, football academies from all over the world came up with their projects for development of children's sports.
-Having examined the presentations, the expert jury awarded the International Football for Friendship Award to the academies from Afghanistan, India, Sri-Lanka, and Togo.
+Having examined the presentations, the expert jury awarded the International Football for Friendship Award to the academies from Afghanistan, India, Sri Lanka, and Togo.

-The Online Football for Friendship World Championship was held on the platform of the F4F World multiplayer football simulator which was specially developed for the tournament.
-The team Argali composed of kids from Aruba, Belize, Guatemala, Costa-Rica, and Mexico won in the final match.
+The Online Football for Friendship World Championship was held on the F4F World multiplayer football simulator, which had been specially developed for the tournament.
+The team Argali, composed of kids from Aruba, Belize, Guatemala, Costa Rica, and Mexico won in the final match.

-For the third time in the F4F program's history, the participants of the ninth season set a Guinness record for the largest number of virtual stadium viewers.
+For the third time in the F4F program's history, the participants of the ninth season set a Guinness record, this time for the largest number of virtual stadium viewers.

 The Grand Final of the tournament took place on 29 May.